-As this SSSI is so close to Cardiff, there is great pressure to develop on more of the SSSI.
+The proximity of this site to the M4 has led to a loss of some of the SSSI to the Gwent Europark.
 The immediate impact of development is the direct loss of reen and ditch habitat.
 Other impacts, such as pollution released during construction and after the development has been finished also need to be considered.

-We are working with Cardiff County Council and Newport City Council to prevent further land allocation for development within the SSSI in strategic documents such as the Local Development Plans.
+We are working with Newport City Council and Monmouthshire County Council to prevent further land allocation for development within the SSSI in strategic documents such as Unitary Development Plans.
+In this context, we refer specifically to the proposed new M4 road.
 We are also working with the Councils, developers, owners and other relevant bodies to ensure that where development does take place the special interests of the SSSI are conserved and enhanced.